 What I price at, and why

-For full transparency: my fractional retainers in 2026 sit in the $5K to $12K bracket depending on scope, with TGE sprints scoped separately at $25K to $50K for the window.
+For full transparency: my fractional retainers in 2026 sit in the $5K to $14K bracket depending on scope and vertical (Web3 lower, AI mid, cybersecurity at the top end with analyst relations), with TGE and AI-funding sprints scoped separately at $25K to $50K for the window.
+Content-writing-only retainers (Op-Eds and essays without outreach) sit at $2,500 to $7,500 per month.
+Regional add-ons are scoped per market per launch using the brackets above.
 The reason it's not higher is that I run 4 to 6 active engagements at a time, not 20 — there is no account team to fund, and I am the only senior you are paying for.
-The reason it's not lower is that the work is senior-only — narrative, journalist relationships, founder-direct briefings — and that is what actually moves Tier-1 placements.
+The reason it's not lower is that the work is senior-only — narrative, journalist relationships, founder-direct briefings, AEO and GEO structuring — and that is what actually moves Tier-1 placements and AI engine citations.

 If you want the precise number for your stage and scope, the 30-minute teardown is the right next step.
 Bring your roadmap, your funding round, and the publication you want to be in.
 You'll leave with a scoped quote and an honest read on whether fractional is the right model — or whether you should be talking to a full agency instead.